fatemafaria142/fatemafaria142.github.io/_pages/about.md

 <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
 I obtained my Bachelor's degree in Computer Science and
 Engineering from the same university.
 My career aspiration is to work in leading AI research laboratories.
 I am an incoming Ph.D. student in Fall 2024.
 More information soon!
 </p> -->
-<p style="text-align:justify; color:black; font-family:Georgia">I am  Fatema Tuj Johora Faria, currently working as a Application Developer (Gen AI) at <a href="https://www.linkedin.com/company/dexiansolutions/">Dexian Bangladesh LTD</a>.
-I obtained my Bachelor's degree in Computer Science and Engineering from the <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
-My career aspiration is to work in leading AI research laboratories.
 <p style="text-align:justify; color:black; font-family:Georgia">I am  Fatema Tuj Johora Faria, currently working as a Application Developer (AI/ML) at <a href="https://www.linkedin.com/company/dexiansolutions/">Dexian Bangladesh LTD</a>.
 I obtained my Bachelor's degree in Computer Science and Engineering from the <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
 My career aspiration is to work in leading AI research laboratories.
 </p>